magnus390/Chatbot/README.md

 **1. Setting up the repository in the local machine**

-To set up and run the full-stack application, follow the steps below:
+To set up and run the application, please follow the steps below:

 Clone the repository by copying the Git URL from GitHub and running the following command in your designated folder: